schlae/quapple/README.md

 Please note that the 0.1" header pins are *not* listed on the BOM.
 They are standard breakaway headers.

+The memory chips (4416 and 4164 RAM) are both 150ns types.

 [Fab Files](https://github.com/schlae/quapple/blob/main/fab/Quapple-rev1.zip)

 ## Fabrication Notes